SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: SAKE: Speech Audio Attribute Knowledge Editing Benchmark

 Given an LALM $f$ with parameters $\theta$ and an editing dataset $\mathcal{D}_{edit} = \{(a_e, x_e, y_e)\}$, where $a_e$ denotes the auditory input, $x_e$ the text input, and $y_e$ the desired edit target, knowledge editing aims to update the model such that the edited parameters $\theta'$ enable the LALM to faithfully generate the edit target: $f(a_e, x_e; \theta') = y_e$.

-In this work, we focus on editing auditory attribute knowledge within LALMs, including their perception and understanding of speaker gender, emotion, spoken language, and animal sounds.
-In this setting, $y_e$ corresponds to new auditory attribute labels (e.g., emotions or languages) that differ from the original attribute labels $y_o$ associated with $a_e$.
-For example, given a speech labeled with a happy emotion, we may edit the LALM so that it instead perceives the speech as having a sad tone.
+We focus on editing auditory attribute knowledge within LALMs, including their perception and understanding of speaker gender, emotion, spoken language, and animal sounds.
+Here, $y_e$ corresponds to new auditory attribute labels (e.g., emotions or languages) that differ from the original attribute labels $y_o$ associated with $a_e$.
+For example, given a speech labeled with a happy emotion, we may edit the LALM so that it instead perceives the speech as sad.

 For comprehensive evaluation, we introduce the four evaluation dimensions of SAKE and the corresponding metrics, followed by dataset construction details for each dimension.